|Where to stay in Barcelona? Which is best area to stay in Barcelona?|

 Catalan Coca de Sant Joan - St. John's cake recipe in English

 Sant Joan parties in Barcelona

-Most clubs and bars in Barcelona have big Sant Joan parties, so check out our Barcelona nightlife guide to find clubs and bars in Barcelona.
+Most Barcelona night clubs and bars organise big Sant Joan parties, so check out our Barcelona nightlife guide to Barcelona nightlife.
 One of the best places to celebrate Sant Joan is at one of the Barcelona beach clubs.
 The Barcelona metro and trams are open all night on 23rd June.
 Barcelona Taxis charge an extra supplement of around 5 euros between midnight and 06.00.

 El día de Sant Joan 24th June